kimrenie/final-kimrenie/submission.md

 Kimberly Rebamonte

 1. What is the difference between Docker image and Docker container?
-    A docker image is a file template that holds the initial code and tools of an environment.          <!-- answer -->
+    A docker image is a file template that holds the initial source code, libraries, and tools of an environment.   <!-- answer -->
     A docker container relies on the usage of a docker image template in order to run our applications.             <!-- answer -->

 2. What is the command to build a docker image named `cit384-final`?
     * docker build -t cit384-final .                <!-- answer -->